 To repay him for his gourmet courier services, I pulled out all the stops in the kitchen last week.
 On Tuesday night, he got my boerewors and butternut squash risotto and on Wednesday we had Spanish wine for WBW2.
 As I was out of any remotely Spanish ingredients, I decided to make fish dish that could stand up to a red wine, which turned out to be cod with a red pesto and almond crust .
-I got the recipe from a huge and very useful database on the website of Sea Harvest , a South African fishing company, who have accumulated a number of simple but impressive recipes for various types of fish.
+I got the recipe from a very useful database on the website of Sea Harvest , a South African fishing company, who have accumulated a number of simple but impressive recipes for various types of fish.
 Although the recipe is intended for kingklip (and would surely be delicious with kingklip!)
 I used cod and it tasted great.

 FISH WITH A RED PESTO AND ALMOND CRUST (serves 2)

 2 Kingklip fillets (ed.- I used cod – any firm white fish will do)